Psychologically safe problem solving and conflict management

 7. Where possible, I provide employees flexibility over how they achieve their agreed-upon work outcomes.

-• Supporting employee success A process that engages employee and employer to develop solutions that support productivity and well-being.
+• Supporting employee success.
+A process where employee and employer develop solutions that support productivity and well-being.
 Supporting Employee Success is for any employee, including those needing accommodation.

 8. As soon as possible, I inform employees in a clear and positive manner of changes outside of my control that may impact how their work is done.

-• Helping employees to manage change Any organizational change may have an unsettling impact on employees.
-You can help through thoughtful planning, effective communication, and engaging employees in exploring how changes can be handled in a psychologically safe way.
+• Helping employees to manage change.
+Any organizational change may have an unsettling impact on employees.
+Help by planning, communicating, and engaging employees to explore how changes can be handled in a psychologically safe way.

 9. I actively involve employees in discussions about how they can best achieve their work objectives.